This page has information about the Grammarian role at a Toastmasters meeting.

 Some clubs may levy a fine for the use of ah's and um's.

-For more information about the role of Ah-Counter, look in the Competent Communication Manual, page 75.
+For more information about the role of Ah-Counter, see the meeting roles pages at https://www.toastmasters.org/membership/club-meeting-roles

 The Memory Master listens carefully to all speakers, noting down any points of interest, facts or other things that happened, along with the answer or correct version.